 At Barstow, I-40 ends, merging with I-15 which follows Route 66 to Los Angeles, more or less.

 Exit I-40 at Main Street to see Barstow's Route 66 landmarks.
-The unique McDonald's at 1161 E Main Street (at I-40) is more modern but fun - made from railroad cars - and it houses a small collection of vintage photographs.
+The unique McDonald's at 1161 E Main Street (at I-40) is made from railroad cars and houses a small collection of vintage photographs.

 Traveling along Main Street north, you'll pass old motor courts and motels including the El Rancho Motel (112 E. Main St.), built in 1943 from wooden railroad ties from the Tonopah & Tidewater railroad line.

 A small detour on 1st Street across the railroad bridge leads to the Route 66 "Mother Road" Museum, housed in the restored Casa del Desierto, once a Fred Harvey hotel.

 Barstow and Victorille to Pasadena